michelfernandez/cove/site/content/english/identification.md

 {{% content %}}
 {{% heading %}}
-# Would you like to sign in a qualified manner electronically as a private individual?
+# Would you like to sign <br class="hide-for-mobile">in a qualified manner electronically <br class="hide-for-mobile">as a private individual?
 {{% /heading %}}
 {{< picture "individual-signing" 448 >}}
 Skribble can easily be used outside the company context.
 If you do not yet have an E-ID, we will be happy to identify you at Bahnhofstrasse 3 in Zurich.
 It only takes a few minutes.